-As of May 30, 2021, the credit ratings for the constituents in the Underlying Index ranged from unrated to AAA, as determined by Chinese credit rating organizations.
+As of May 31, 2023, the credit ratings for the constituents in the Underlying Index ranged from unrated to AAA, as determined by Chinese credit rating organizations.

 The Fund is non-diversified.
 To the extent the Underlying Index is concentrated in a particular industry, the Fund is expected to be concentrated in that industry.
-As of the date of this prospectus, the Underlying Index was concentrated in Chinese government/Chinese government-related debt.
+As of May 31, 2023, the Underlying Index was concentrated in Chinese government/Chinese government-related debt.
 The Underlying Index is rebalanced and reconstituted monthly.